-It is not uncommon to see lawsuits brought in a different county from where an assignor lives.
-It is also not uncommon for lawsuits to be brought in counties other than the origin.
+It is not uncommon to see lawsuits brought in a county different from where an assignor lives.
+It is also not uncommon for lawsuits to be brought in counties other than the origin of the claim.
 Often, cases are brought in the jurisdiction closest to the assignee's lawyer.
 AOB cases are still fairly concentrated in few Florida counties, underscoring insurer arguments that the mathematical improbability of this phenomenon belies the accusation that insurer behavior is somehow driving the AOB problem.